gabrielewig/gabrielewig.github.io/_posts/2019-06-27-wireguard-to-vpn-subnet.md

 ### Diagnosing Connections

-If you encounter problems making a connection try checking some of these common problems:
+If you encounter problems making a connection, try checking some of these common problems:

 ##### WireGuard interface doesn't start
 *   If using a GUI, run from the command line to check for configuration errors.
 *   Use `-v` to see additional information.

 ##### Cannot ping other clients or no handshake
-*   Check that thee VPS public IP is visible.
+*   Check that the VPS public IP is visible.
 *   Verify that each public/private key pair is correct in each configuration.
 *   Check the `wg-quick` output for configuration errors.